Are you approaching or just started weaning your baby?

 5. Enjoy the process – weaning is the next exciting milestone and it can be great fun seeing your baby discover the world of food.
 However, it is much easier having only milk feeds to consider and you may find the thought of weaning daunting.
 Find out what you can in advance, then take it one day at a time and learn as you go.
 Be led by your baby, they are all different so go at their pace and remember it is not a competition.
 Yes, there will be mess!
 If this bothers you invest in a bowl with suckers, dress your baby in something wipe clean (or naked in hot weather) and put an easy clean mat or newspaper under the highchair at mealtimes.
 Yes, there will be waste and sometimes refusal to eat your lovingly prepared food.
 This is a short period of time and the more relaxed you are the more relaxed your baby will be too.
 Try to share mealtimes where you can, lead by example and never let mealtimes become a battle ground.

-If you would like more tips and advice (from which foods to include and which to avoid, how to progress with introducing foods and dropping milk feeds, reducing the risk of allergies and intolerances, vegan babies and recommendations for the best weaning books) get my When, What and How of Healthy Baby Weaning E-guide when you place an order for any Nom Nom Baby product during May.
+If you would like more tips and advice (from which foods to include and which to avoid, how to progress with introducing foods and dropping milk feeds, reducing the risk of allergies and intolerances, vegan babies and recommendations for the best weaning books) get my When, What and How of Healthy Baby Weaning E-guide when you place an order for any Nom Nom Baby product until the 10th May 2020.
 Simply request your spoon feeding or baby led handout in the comments box at checkout.